05-27-11 Memorial Day Gardening

 - Fluid that comes from a pierced kernel is milky

-For a visual aid to help you harvest your sweet corn, check out this video
+For a visual aid to help you harvest your sweet corn, check out this article

 4. Gardenerd Product of the Month – Gardenerd Infant Creeper